 By selling to Reed, Marquez’s agency, under parent brokerage firm Pacific Sotheby’s International, earned double commissions on the sale, instead of just 3% if New Pointe was to accept an offer from an unknown low-income applicant.

 According to public records obtained by The Coast News, Marquez’s team sent an email to the city on Aug.
-12, 2020, with a list of questions, inquiring whether they can “sell to a non-qualified household for cash as an investment opportunity.”
+12, 2020, with a list of questions, inquiring whether they could “sell to a non-qualified household for cash as an investment opportunity.”

-A couple of hours later at 3:24 p.m. on Aug.
+A couple of hours later, at 3:24 p.m. on Aug.
 12, 2020, Schubert writes an email to inform Mark Marquez the city has not received a mandatory 60-day notice of intent to sell the Mackinnon home, despite the property being temporarily listed the day before for $20,000 below the approved sale price, according to court filings.

 “Just to clarify, the City has never received notice of intent to sell this property and has not approved a sales price,” Schubert wrote in the email obtained through a public records request.

 If Mark Marquez gave notice of intent to sell the home at the very earliest on Aug.
-12, 2020, but sold the home to Reed in a written contract on Oct.
+12, 2020, but sold the house to Reed in a written contract on Oct.
 2, 2020, New Pointe failed to give the required 60 days’ notice in violation of regulatory agreement guidelines.

 Following the email correspondence between the city and Marquez, the Mackinnon listing was pulled from MLS and reposted for $137,993 on Sept.
 15, 2020, according to the listing exhibit in court documents.
 The home was later listed as “under contract” at 12:50 p.m. on Sept.
 26, 2020, roughly four hours before the application window officially closed at 5 p.m.